S-M-J-I/ECMS-Desktop/README.md

 - Includes financial and data management systems.

-### Features for the concerned parties:
+### Features:
 ##### For Clubs and Forums:
-- Tools to manage members
+- A comprehensive member management system, allowing for easy organization and communication with members.
-- Customizable forum dashboard
+- A customizable forum dashboard for streamlined organization and navigation.
-- Form departments to divide the work and monitor them accordingly
+- The ability to form departments within the forum for more efficient work distribution and monitoring.
-- Run different public relations and marketing campaign for the forum
+- A variety of tools for running public relations and marketing campaigns.
-- Services to assign and oversee the tasks of the members
-- Manage and filter all sort of financial transactions
+- A task management system for assigning and overseeing tasks for members.
+- Financial transaction management and filtering capabilities.
-- Real time Announcement system including push notification to notify the members about the activities
+- A real-time announcement system, including push notifications, to keep members informed of club/forum activities.
-- Find the analysis of the overall efficiency of the forum or club
+- Analytics and metrics for measuring the overall efficiency and effectiveness of the club/forum.

 ##### For Students:
-- Tools to manage the co-curricular activities
-- Easy way to request for joining a club/forum
+- Tools for managing co-curricular activities, including an easy way to request membership in clubs/forums.
-- Personal Dashboard to view and maintain their co-curricular activities
+- A personal dashboard for viewing and maintaining their co-curricular activities.
-- Receive realtime announcements to keep up to date with your clubs or forum.
+- Real-time announcements to stay up-to-date with club/forum activities.
-- Complete Task Assignment system
-  - Get the tasks assigned
-  - separate sections for viewing the task assigned by different clubs
+- A comprehensive task assignment system, including the ability to view assigned tasks, separate sections for tasks assigned by different clubs/forums, and the ability to notify the completion of tasks.
-  - View the assigned task details and
-  - Notify the completion of the tasks

 ##### For Admins:
-- Register official bodies of Clubs and Forums.
+- The ability to register official bodies of clubs and forums.
-- Remove any Club or Forums
+- The ability to remove any club or forum.
-- Interact with all Clubs and Forums.
+- Interaction capabilities with all clubs and forums.

 ### Guide for the Students: